calvin-cs262-Fall2024-TheATeam/Project/README.md

 # Centsible

-Do you keep in track of how much you spent grocery shopping last week?
-What about the random $5 you spent buying a ticket for a Calvin event?
+Do you remember how much you spent grabbing a quick bite on campus last week?
+What about the spontaneous $5 spent on a Calvin event?
+With so many small expenses piling up, it’s easy to lose track of your finances as a busy student.

-With Centsible, you'll become sensible by keeping track of both your incomes and expenses.
-Sensitive notifications or alerts will remind you when budget goals are achieved, or even when you're about to pass the budget limit.
-Because at Centsible, we envision a world where every college student feels empowered and confident in easily managing their finances.

-Centsible is highly centered for college students, making it manageable to work with by only focusing on what you might need.
-By offering features such as real-time tracking of income and expenses, personalized spending insights, and monthly spending reports/trackings made into diagrams, Centsible will transform budgeting from a daunting, boring task into a manageable and even enjoyable experience!

-In addition, the phrase 'to keep it simple, but not too simple' comes to mind.
-Other budgetting tools out there require a subscription or a payment, have complicated diagrams analyzing how much you've spent, or even becomes another task for you to manage.
-However, by prioritizing accessibility and user experience for college students, Centsible aims to be the go-to financial companion for students, helping them achieve their budgeting goals and build a foundation for a secure financial future!
+At Centsible, we believe that every college student deserves the confidence to take control of their finances without feeling overwhelmed.
+Our app is designed to help you manage not only the big-ticket expenses like tuition and rent but also the smaller, everyday costs that can add up quickly—like meals, books, and entertainment.

+Centsible goes beyond just monthly budgeting—it's designed with the academic semester in mind.
+You can set semester-long budget goals, ensuring you manage your finances over the full course of your studies.
+With real-time expense tracking, personalized spending insights, and budget-friendly notifications, Centsible keeps you aware of where your money is going throughout the semester.
+We send smart alerts when you're nearing your budget limits or when you reach your savings goals, so you can make informed decisions without the hassle.

+Centsible is tailored specifically for college life, offering a simplified, intuitive experience focused only on what students need.
+Unlike other budgeting tools that are complex or require costly subscriptions, Centsible prioritizes ease of use and accessibility.
+From automatic spending categorization to simple semester-focused reports, we turn budgeting from a dreaded chore into a straightforward part of student life.

+Our mission is to create an empowering, easy-to-use budgeting tool that helps college students not only manage their day-to-day spending but also build lifelong financial habits—all while keeping semester-specific goals in focus.

-Together, let's be Centsible!
+Together, let’s be Centsible!

 Team A:
 - Esther Asuquo